Jury service is one of the most important acts of public service a citizen can provide.

 Failure to Appear/Respond to a Jury Summons

-Pursuant to California CCP section 209, any prospective juror who has been summoned for service, and who
+Pursuant to California Code of Civil Procedure Section 209, any prospective juror who has been summoned for service,

 fine ($1,500), incarceration (5 days) or both.